harveyj/aoc/2021/README.md

 Difficulty: 1/10

 ## Day 2
+Still mechanical.
+JS and Python versions both straightforward.

+Location: CT

+Difficulty: 1.5/10

 ## Day 3
 Still pretty straightforward.
 Bit counting in part 1.

 Solution notes: Got part 1 down to three lines which feels pretty good.
 Probably too compact and could unpack gamma a bit more but I'll take it.

+Location: CT

 Difficulty: 2/10

 ## Day 4
+A little bit of state tracking and logic, but still straightforward.
+Did the python rewrite in 20-30 minutes.
+Location: CT

+Difficulty: 3.5/10
 ## Day 5
 ## Day 6
 ## Day 7